Russia hits herd hostility to vaccines as COVID rages

-Russia has hit herd hostility to vaccination against coronavirus (COVID-19) with a majority of people dead set against taking any of its available jabs – even as the country grapples with a third wave of the pandemic.
+Russia has hit herd hostility to vaccination against coronavirus (COVID-19), with a majority of people dead set against taking any of its available jabs – even as the country grapples with a third wave of the pandemic.

 After arriving back in Moscow last month from an enforced one-year exile in Ireland, I assumed most of my friends, relatives and contacts would already have been vaccinated.
 After all, Russia has endured almost 18 months of the coronavirus with nearly 5.1mn officially confirmed cases and more than 120,000 deaths.
 The country’s total excess fatality count, regarded as a much more reliable indicator of the human cost, stands at a staggering total of 460,000 deaths.